Thillager/ThIDE/README.md

 - ✅ **Platform Independent** - Runs on Windows, Linux and macOS (all Java-supporting systems)
 - ✅ **GUI with Java Swing** - Native and responsive user interface
 - ✅ **Update Button** - No annoying reinstalls for new versions, no automatic updates with potential malware
-- ✅ **Multiple languages** - Not only one language supportet
+- ✅ **Multiple languages** - Not only one language supported

 ## Requirements

 - **Java development kit (JDK) 25 or higher**
-     - Or use the .msi/.deb installers
+     - Or use the .msi/.deb installers, then the jdk version is irrelevant
 - **At least 750 MB RAM**
 - **50 MB free disk space**